HendersonRichardK/Fintech_CaseStudy/README.md

 Utilization:  Blockchain Messenger

-Technology Solution:  you can join active private chats, private and public groups, and discussions that serve not only the cryptocurrency community but also the wider community at large.
+Technology Solution:

-The messenger serves to facilitate information and transaction exchange between people who are looking to discuss and exchange cryptocurrencies.
-The messenger runs on a secure infrastructure that protects the users from interferences and interruptions.
-Built using proprietary distributed technology with servers implemented around the world, BeeChat offers fast and reliable communication in an ever-changing cryptocurrency landscape.
+Blockhain Messaenger would allow people to create and join active private chats, groups, and discussions amongst the crypto-currency community.
+This would serve to facilitate information and transaction exchange between traders whom are looking to discuss and exchange cryptocurrencies.

 ---